 If no code is entered, the panel will auto-arm.
-If a zone is violated, the panel will transmit a Partial Closing Reporting Code - if programmed - to indicate to the central station that the system is not secure.
+Auto-arming will be cancelled if a zone is violated at the end of a pre-alert.
 If the zone is restored, the panel will add the zone back into the system.